 I think the first time traveler should spend minimum 5 days in Goa or 7 days are even better to get the feel of the place.
 There is always some confusion what to see and not to see, based on my personal experiences I recommend followings.

 The first day of your trip should be dedicated to the beaches.
 In most cases, you will arrive around afternoon and have around half a day.
-I recommend that you should stay at Miramar beach or Dona Paula Jetty.
-There are some good hotels in this area, one of my favorites is Cidade De Goa.
-They have their own beach and this makes it a good place to stay.
+I recommend that you should stayin North Goa if you are visiting for the first time.
+There are some good hotels in this area.
+Check out my detailed post about North Goa or South Goa and best beaches in Goa.

 Dona Paula Jetty Near Miramar